Logo VDS Automation

 • feedback on effect

-Not as an extra layer of administration, but as part of the daily rhythm.
+Not as an extra administrative layer, but as part of the daily rhythm.
 Then performance management becomes not a project, but a system.

 What we see in practice